GIF: Animated GIF

 The animation delay for each frame is specified in the GCE in hundredths of a second.
-Some economy of data is possible where a frame need only rewrite a portion of the pixels of the display, because the Image Descriptor can define a smaller rectangle to be rescanned instead of the whole image.
+Some economy of data is possible where a frame needs only to rewrite a few of the pixels on the display, because the Image Descriptor can define a smaller rectangle to be rescanned instead of the whole image.
 Browsers or other displays that do not support animated GIFs typically show only the first frame.

 The size and color quality of animated GIF files can vary significantly depending on the application used to create them.
 Strategies for minimizing file size include using a common global color table for all frames (rather than a complete local color table for each frame) and minimizing the number of pixels covered in successive frames (so that only the pixels that change from one frame to the next are included in the latter frame).
 More advanced techniques involve modifying color sequences to better match the existing LZW dictionary, a form of lossy compression.
 Simply packing a series of independent frame images into a composite animation tends to yield large file sizes.
-Tools are available to minimize the file size given an existing GIF.
+Tools are available to minimize the file size of an existing GIF.